Learning Rate Matters: Vanilla LoRA May Suffice for LLM Fine-tuning: Learning Rate Matters, Really

 \subsubsection{Performance Comparison Across Ranks}

 Next, we extend our analysis by varying adapter ranks for Gemma-3-1B, as shown in Figure~\ref{fig:perf_across_ranks}.
 The results indicate that the previously observed performance parity persists across a wide range of rank settings, with the maximum performance differences among methods being only 1.67\% (Math, $r=32$) and 2.15\% (Code, $r=4$).
-Interestingly, however, we observe the relative performance of variants compared to LoRA fluctuates across different ranks within these margins.
+Interestingly, however, we observe that the relative performance of variants compared to LoRA fluctuates across different ranks within these margins.

 In particular, PiSSA initially underperforms vanilla LoRA before gradually overtaking it as the rank increases.
 Taking the math task as an example (Figure~\ref{fig:performance_across_rank_math}), PiSSA exhibits performance deficits of up to 1.67\% at low ranks ($r\leq32$), but narrows the gap to within 0.11\% at $r=64$ and shifts to a slight gain of 0.22\% and 0.33\% at $r=128$ and 256, respectively.
-In contrast, MiLoRA shows an opposite trend, where it tends to outperform vanilla LoRA at lower ranks but fails to sustain this advantage as the rank increases: it achieves a 0.8\% gain at $r=8$ and aligns with LoRA at $r=64$, before eventually falling behind by 0.43\% and 0.63\% at $r=128$ and $256$, respectively.
-Figure~\ref{fig:performance_across_rank_code} indicates that this rank-dependent dynamics extend to the coding task.
+In contrast, MiLoRA shows an opposite trend, where it tends to outperform vanilla LoRA at lower ranks but fails to sustain this advantage as the rank increases.
+Figure~\ref{fig:performance_across_rank_code} indicates that these rank-dependent dynamics extend to the coding task.
+For Init[AB], we observe that it tends to outperform LoRA at medium ranks, e.g., achieving maximal gains of 0.52\% on math and 1.26\% on code at $r=128$.
+Yet, the success does not translate to either lower or higher rank scenarios, where Init[AB] typically performs similarly to vanilla LoRA.
+As for DoRA, we observe performance gains against LoRA specifically in low-rank regimes, peaking at 1.1\% on math and 0.95\% on code at $r=8$.
+Similar performance comparisons across ranks were also conducted on Llama-2-7B, with results deferred to Appendix Sec.~\ref{sec:ablation:adapter_rank}.
+Beyond adapter ranks, we also validate our findings under different numbers of training samples and training epochs, with results deferred to Appendix Sec.~\ref{sec:vary_train_duration}.